A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Introduction

+The {\em degree} $\delta$ of $\Zeroes(\scrQ)$ is the maximum of the cardinalities of the finite sets obtained by intersecting $\Zeroes(\scrQ)$ with a hyperplane (whenever such sets are finite).
+In all cases we use one-dimensional parametrizations, we request additionally that $\delta=\deg(q)$.

-In dimension one, we are not able to define a meaningful notion of degree for $\scrQ$ that could be easily read off on the polynomials $q,v_1,\dots,v_n$.
-Instead, the {\em degree} $\delta$ of $\scrQ$ will now be defined as the degree of the curve $Z(\scrQ)$ (see Section~\ref{sec:prelim} for the definition of the degree of an algebraic set).
-Using for instance~\cite[Theorem~1]{Schost03}, we deduce that all polynomials $q,v_1,\dots,v_n$ have total degree at most $\delta$; this is the reason why we use these polynomials: if we were to invert the denominator $\partial q/\partial T$ modulo $q$ in $\QQ(U)[T]$, thus involving rational functions in $U$, the degree in $U$ would be quadratic in $\delta$.
+Using for instance~\cite[Theorem~1]{Schost03}, we deduce that all polynomials $q,v_1,\dots,v_n$ have total degree at most $\delta$; this is the reason why we use these polynomials: if we were to invert the denominator $\partial q/\partial T$ modulo $q$ in $\QQ(U)[T]$ in~\eqref{eq:def_one_dim_param}, thus involving rational functions in $U$, the degree in $U$ would be quadratic in $\delta$.